Multilinear mappings versus homogeneous polynomials and a multipolynomial polarization formula: Introduction

-The concept of multipolynomials was firstly discovered by I. Chernega and A. Zagorodnyuk in \cite{cz} and was rediscovered in \cite{velanga}, in the current notation/language, intending to present a unified multilinear/polynomial theory which had been following in apparently disjoint lines of research (see \cite{btv, velanga}).
+I. Chernega and A. Zagorodnyuk conceived the concept of multipolynomials in \cite{cz} (with a different terminology), and it was rediscovered in the current notation/language as an attempt to unify the theories of multilinear mappings and homogeneous polynomials between Banach spaces.
+An illustration of how it works can be seen in \cite{btv, velanga}.

 In Sec.
-1 we show that the class of homogeneous polynomials encompasses distinct classes of operators.
+2 we give an elementary proof that the class of homogeneous polynomials encompasses distinct classes of nonhomogeneous polynomials.
 In particular, $(k,m)$-linear mappings \cite[Definition 3.1]{cz}, as well as multilinear mappings, are specific cases of polynomials.

 In Sec.
-2 we furnish a simple example which proves that, at least in the sense of \cite[p.
-200--201]{cz}, a natural linear isomorphism between the space of all symmetric $km$-linear mappings and the whole space of symmetric $(k,m)$-linear mappings is not possible.
-The proof lies in the fact that such an isomorphism acts on the proper subspace of all symmetric $(k,m)$-linear mappings which preserve the natural polarization formula.
+3 we furnish a simple example which proves that the linear isomorphism pointed out in \cite[p.
+200--201]{cz} is not possible.
+The proof lies in the fact that such an isomorphism acts only on the proper subspace of all symmetric $(k,m)$-linear mappings which preserve the canonical polarization formula.
 As an alternative, we propose an extended polarization formula to multipolynomials.